farahmalik11/project-5/README.md

 | flag_hx              | Humidex flag | Indicator of the percent of county population represented by the county-day humidex estimate.
 0: ≥50%, 1: 10–49%, 2: <10%, 3: 0% (NA) | N/A   |
 | flag_wbgt            | Wet-bulb globe temperature flag | Indicator of the percent of county population represented by the county-day WBGT estimate.
 0: ≥50%, 1: 10–49%, 2: <10%, 3: 0% (NA) | N/A   |

+The data dictionary was extracted from table format via web scraping.
+Details are available in the [Data_Dictionary_Scraping Notebook](code/01_Data Cleaning/data_dictionary_scraping.ipynb)

 ---
 ### Drought Data